Weight loss surgery in Utah

 - You are 75 or more pounds heavier than your healthy body weight

-- You have a BMI of 40 or greater
+- You have a BMI of 35 or higher

 - You have tried other medically managed weight-loss programs without success